hashicorp/design-system/website/docs/components/accordion/partials/code/component-api.md

     </Doc::ComponentApi>
   </C.Property>
   <C.Property @name="ariaLabel" @type="string" @default="&quot;Toggle display&quot;">
     Accepts a localized string.
-The `ariaLabel` value is applied to the HTML button which actually controls visibility of the content block content.
+The `ariaLabel` value is applied to the HTML button which controls visibility of the content block content.
   </C.Property>
   <C.Property @name="isOpen" @default="false" @type="boolean">
     Toggles the visibility of the content.
 To display content on page load, set the value to `true`.